yuejd/meetYou/README.md

 >> ##### ......

 > ####do.php
->> used for get requests and actions from server and redirect the requests to the files in the `action` directory.
+>> used for get requests and actions from client and redirect the requests to the files in the `action` directory.

 > ####include.php